 Our research on honey contests identified a number to enter but the Black Jar International Honey Tasting Contest held in Asheville, North Carolina, USA, stood out for us.
 The organisers of the contest are the Center of Honey Bee Research based in Asheville, who were particularly helpful in dealing with our enquiries about the contest and encouraged us to enter.

-The contest is held annually, and started from small beginning 10 years ago, so it’s reputation is growing but it has not as yet reached its potential.
+The contest is held annually, and started from small beginning 10 years ago, so it’s reputation is growing but the future will see it gain ground as the contest for the Best Tasting Honey in the World.
 The key drivers for us entering this contest worked out to be:

 - The organisation that runs this contest has a driving philosophy that we admire.